Horbenkodev/hugo-blog/content/posts/why-updating-your-software-is-a-must-in-2019/index.md

 While hackers are working hard to find the loophole, the software developers are doing the same.
 In the majority of cases, the developers win the race.
 What do they do?
 Send you an update to close the loophole.

 What do you do?
 We hope you click the "update" button.
 If not, you may be left unprotected.
 And yes, you'll never see what these security updates actually do.
 Interface and features will stay the same.
-So don't blame the developer from wasting your time with an update.
+So don't blame the developer for wasting your time with an update.

-### 2. New features: getting more than you paid for
+## 2. New features: getting more than you paid for

 Software developers aren't just looking for security problems.
 They want to make sure you stay with their program for years.
 They are working hard to introduce new features to keep their software competitive.